 Various types of wastes are generated in laboratories.
-Disposal of wastes is a responsibility of the generator of the waste.
-Please note USC's High hazard and unknown waste minimization policy [pdf].
+Disposal of wastes is a responsibility of the laboratory generating the waste.

 - Make sure that the container is empty.

 - Check if the chemical is p-listed.
 If chemical is p-listed, tag as hazardous waste and request for EH&S pick-up online.

 - If chemical emits strong odors, tag as hazardous waste and request for EH&S pick-up online.

 - If chemical is not p-listed:

 - Remove label or simply deface by crossing out label completely using a marking pen (label should be unreadable).

 - If container is plastic, dispose as regular trash.

 - If container is glass, place in rigid cardboard box.
 Tape the box closed, label with “EMPTY GLASS BOTTLES” and place in dumpster.

 6. Broken glass and small glass items (glass pipettes, stirring rods, vials, etc.)